 Honeymoon Cruise is No Summer Holiday

-Following their wedding Lindsey (Summer Glau) and Trevor Forrest (Chris Carmack) head off on their luxury honeymoon cruise.
+Following their wedding, Lindsey (Summer Glau - Help for the Holidays) and Trevor Forrest (Chris Carmack - All About Christmas Eve) head off on their luxury honeymoon cruise.
 But things don't go as Lindsey would like when Trevor becomes chummy with 3 Hungarian businessmen and spends time getting wasted in the casino.
-But when Trevor goes missing and Lindsey is found in a distressed state in a corridor unable to remember what happened the night before the ships Captain asks vacationing FBI agent Gwen Merced (Zoe McLellan) and ship's security Sherrick (Erik Palladino) to work together to try and discover what went on and whether the Hungarian businessmen have anything to do with it.
+But when Trevor suddenly goes missing and Lindsey is found in a distressed state in a corridor, unable to remember what happened the night before, the ships Captain asks vacationing FBI agent Gwen Merced (Zoe McLellan) and ship's security, Sherrick (Erik Palladino - The New Daughter), to work together to try and discover what went on and whether the Hungarian businessmen have anything to do with it.

-So right from the start "Deadly Honeymoon" is cheesy as we have a news reporter talking about the mysterious death of Trevor 6 months after it happened.
-And that element continues immediately after when we go back to Trevor and Lindsey's wedding which is being filmed by one of their bridesmaids.
+Right from the start "Deadly Honeymoon" is cheesy as we have a news reporter talking about the mysterious death of Trevor 6 months after it happened.
+And that element of cheesy continues immediately after when we go back to Trevor and Lindsey's wedding, which is being filmed by one of their bridesmaids.
 Anyway this is the lead up to the honeymoon and thankfully quite quickly Trevor's mysterious disappearance/ suspected death as they find blood over the balcony of his cabin.
-I say thankfully because there is so much cheese going on during this opening that to get to the actual mystery and investigation is a godsend.
+I say thankfully because there is so much cheese going on during the start of "Deadly Honeymoon" that to get to the actual mystery and investigation is a godsend.

 There is though one good thing about "Deadly Honeymoon" and that is Summer Glau as Lindsey because at least for the first half she creates an interesting character of the new bride disappointed by her lousy honeymoon.
 It goes a bit awry during the second half as there are too many unsubtle stares at the camera but compared to the rest of the cast it is a good performance.
 In fairness the forced performances from many of the cast combined with some poorly written characters are what you expect from a TV movie but it doesn't help when it looks like actors are trying to hide their laughter as they deliver one bad line after another.